-\paragraph{Faithfulness.} The faithfulness condition states that the reverse of the causal Markov condition is true.
-The two conditions combine to give conditional independence $A \independent B \given \bvec{C}$ if \emph{and only if} $A\indep_d B\given \bvec{C}$.
+\paragraph{Faithfulness.} The formulation of structural causal models yeilds the causal Markov condition, but the converse is not necessarily true \citep{ramsey2012adjacency}.
+That is, an ``unblocked'' causal pathway between two variables does not necessarily require that they be statistically dependent.
+Statistical dependence from causal linkage is called ``faithfulness,'' which is often assumed in order to give a two-way correspondence between CI-test outcomes and graphical properties.
 The success of constraint-based causal discovery hinges on this correspondence between graphical properties (d-separation) and statistical independence.

-There are two levels to the faithfulness condition when running discovery algorithms with finite data: (1) dependence in the true distribution and (2) dependence in the empirical distribution.
-The first prohibits causal pathways from ``canceling out.''
-The second type of faithfulness violation can occur even if the true distribution is faithful with no cancellations.
+\paragraph{Strong Faithfulness.} Perfect statistical independence is extremely unlikely within empirical probability distributions.
+To address this, \citet{zhang2012strong} introduced a stronger notion of faithfulness that requires a minimal threshold of dependence between all causally linked variables; a closely related assumption underlies the high-dimensional analysis of the PC-algorithm by \citet{kalisch_estimating_2007}.
+For mathematical simplicity, the definition is only given for linear structural equations with additive Gaussian noise, where conditional dependence can be quantified using partial correlation. \begin{definition}[$\lambda$-strong faithfulness] For constant $\lambda\in (0,1)$, a multivariate Gaussian distribution $P$ is said to be $\lambda$-strong-faithful to DAG $\mathcal{G}$ \emph{with respect to} two variables $A,B$ and set $\bvec{C}$,\footnote{Here $\bvec{C}\cap\{A,B\}=\varnothing$.
+In cases where $\bvec{C}=\varnothing$, we omit it for simplicity.} if and only if the absolute value of the partial correlation between $A,B$ conditioned on $\bvec{C}$ (denoted $\rho_{A,B\mid \bvec{C}}$) is bounded below by $\lambda$.
+That is, $\lambda$-strong faithfulness requires